-We are concerned in this paper with the situation in which there are several IEEE 802.11 compliant nodes within such a distance of each other that only one transmission can be sustained at any point of time.
+WE are concerned in this paper with the situation in which there are several IEEE 802.11 compliant nodes within such a distance of each other that only one transmission can be sustained at any point of time.
 We call these single-cell networks.
-Our discussion covers ad hoc networks, and also infrastructure networks, in which an AP acts as a conduit between the wireless network and a wired "infrastructure."
-Our analysis is limited to the situation in which all nodes use the RTS/CTS based distributed coordination function (DCF) without the QoS extensions (as in IEEE 802.11e) (but see [8] for our extensions of the work in the present paper).
+Our discussion covers ad hoc networks and also infrastructure networks, in which an AP acts as a conduit between the wireless network and a wired "infrastructure."
+Our analysis is limited to the situation in which all nodes use the RTS/CTS based distributed coordination function (DCF) without the QoS extensions (as in IEEE 802.11e) (but see [9] for our extensions of the work in the present paper).

 Each node may have several physical connections or associations with several other nodes.
 On each such connection the sustainable physical transmission rate may be different.
 Between each such pair of nodes there are flows whose throughput performance we are concerned with.
-It is assumed throughout this paper that all flows are infinitely back-logged at their transmitters; i.e., there are always packets to transmit when a node gets a chance to do so.
+It is assumed throughout this paper that all flows are infinitely back-logged at their transmit-